kyma-project/api-gateway/docs/user/istio-gateways/configure-mtls-k3d.md

 11. Create the client's certificate.

     > [!NOTE]
     > Make sure that client certificates you use contain TLS Client Authentication EKU and do not contain TLS Server Authentication EKU.
-Public CAs such as Let’s Encrypt issue certificates intended for server authentication only and do not provide TLS client authentication certificates.
+Public CAs such as Let’s Encrypt issue certificates intended for server authentication and do not provide TLS client authentication certificates.
 For more information, see [Ending TLS Client Authentication Certificate Support in 2026](https://letsencrypt.org/2025/05/14/ending-tls-client-authentication).

     ```bash
     CLIENT_CERT_CRT_FILE="client_cert_cn.crt"